86Box/docs/usage/menubar.rst

 * **Hard Reset:** force a reset of the emulated machine.
 Requires confirmation, which can be disabled by checking the *Don't show this message again* box.
 You can alternatively press :kbd:`Ctrl`\ +\ :kbd:`Alt`\ +\ :kbd:`F12` (:ref:`customizable <settings/input:Key bindings>`) to hard reset.
 * **Ctrl+Alt+Del:** send a *Ctrl+Alt+Del* key combination to the emulated machine.
 You can alternatively press :kbd:`Ctrl`\ +\ :kbd:`F12` (:ref:`customizable <settings/input:Key bindings>`) to send that combination.
 * **Ctrl+Alt+Esc:** send a *Ctrl+Alt+Esc* key combination to the emulated machine.
 You can alternatively press :kbd:`Ctrl`\ +\ :kbd:`F10` (:ref:`customizable <settings/input:Key bindings>`) to send that combination.
+* **ACPI shutdown:** send a power button press to the emulated machine.
+Only available on machines with ACPI soft power off support.
 * **Exit:** quit 86Box.
 Requires confirmation, which can be disabled by checking the *Don't show this message again* box.

 View